 Animal Adaptations (4th & 5th Grade)–30 Minutes

 The class will participate in various activities that connect structure to function in plants and animals.
-Students will work in small groups to classify plants and animals.

 Changes (4th-6th Grade)–1 Hour

 Students will view and participate in experiments involving chemical or physical changes.
 They will work together to perform a variety of controlled experiments.
 Students will learn characteristics of chemical and physical changes.

 Learn what fossils are, how they form, and what we can learn from them.
 Includes a PowerPoint with real fossils to examine.

 Students will gain a better understanding of the planets, constellations, major stars and deep sky objects when they attend a program designed around the Ohio Learning Standards.
 Current sky events as well as standard terminology used by astronauts and astronomers will also be discussed.
 The Planetarium staff is willing to work with you to develop presentations tailored to your class needs.
 Please note that students must be at least 5 years old to attend the planetarium.